WesleyKambale/Mobile-Programming/README.md

 Due to restrictions on how many files that can be uploaded to a GitHub repository, I extracted the main files for each project
 - Android Manifest files
 - Main folders with their files

+#Added Broadcast Receivers to the XML Color Swap App
+- To pull up new Broadcast Recievers